Cheruvathur

 Cheruvathur is a town and grama panchayat in the Kasaragod district, state of Kerala.
 It is located 41 km from the district headquarters Kasaragod.

 Transportation

-Local roads have access to NH-66 which connects to Mangalore in the north and Kannur in the south.
-The nearest railway station is Cheruvathur on Mangalore-Palakkad line.
-There are airports at Mangalore and Kannur.
+Local roads have access to NH-66 which connects to Mangaluru in the north and Kannur in the south.
+The nearest railway station is Cheruvathur on Mangaluru-Palakkad line.
+There are airports at Mangalore International Airport and Kannur International Airport.